alonHamb/punchCard/README.md

   from your hourly rate and tax credit points.
 This is an **estimate, not payroll or tax advice** — see the caveats in [`ARCHITECTURE.md`](ARCHITECTURE.md#pay-calculator).

-- **Overtime pay.** Hours beyond 8 in a single day are automatically paid at 125% (hours 9–10) and 150% (hour 11+), toggleable per-settings in case you're in an overtime-exempt role.
+- **Overtime pay.** Hours beyond 8.66 in a single day are automatically paid at 125% (hours 9–10) and 150% (hour 11+), toggleable per-settings in case you're in an overtime-exempt role.
 Included in both the daily Money figure and the month's Gross pay.
-- **Effective-dated pay settings.** Changing your hourly rate, credit points, pension %, or savings % only ever affects today onward — past months keep using whatever was in effect at the time, so they never silently change.
+- **Effective-dated pay settings.** Changing your hourly rate, credit points, pension %, or savings % only ever affects today onward.

 - **Savings target.** Set a savings % in Settings and the Home screen splits net income into "Savings" and "Left to spend" — purely informational, it never changes what net income itself means.
  Leave it at 0% to not use this at all.

 - **Manage entries screen.** Browse any month, edit or delete any day's start/end time, or add a day you forgot to log entirely — for any date, past or present.

-- **Local-first backup, no cloud account needed.** A real background job (WorkManager — runs even while the app is closed) checks every ~15 minutes whether it's between 18:00–06:00 and the phone is on wifi; if so, it writes any completed days into that month's CSV file in a folder you picked once in Settings, plus a full month summary once the month's last day is logged.
-A **"Back up now"** button forces an immediate backup regardless of the time or network — useful right after adding or fixing an entry.
+- **Local-first backup, no cloud account needed.** writes any completed days into that month's CSV file in a folder you picked in Settings, plus a full month summary once the month's last day is logged.

+A **"Back up now"** button forces an immediate backup.

 - **Survives an uninstall/reinstall.** Since all data lives in a local database that Android wipes along with the app, Settings has a **"Restore from backup folder"** button: point it at the folder your